mozilla/extension-workshop/src/content/documentation/develop/test-permission-requests.md

 ```

 - if necessary, [create a package](/documentation/publish/package-your-extension) containing your original extension.
-- update your extension and add details of the new permissions required to the manifest.json file, not forgetting to update the version number.
+- update your extension and add details of the new permissions required to the `manifest.json` file, not forgetting to update the version number.
 Create a package containing your updated extension.

 ::: note alert
-If the packages were generated with .zip extensions change them to .xpi, otherwise your browser may try to download rather than install the extension.
+If the packages were generated with `.zip` extensions change them to `.xpi`, otherwise your browser may try to download rather than install the extension.
 :::

 - create the [updates manifest](https://developer.mozilla.org/docs/Mozilla/Add-ons/Updates) with details of both extension versions, which should be similar to this: